-- A. £18,000 and £100,000.

-- B. £21,000 and £97,000.

-- C. £97,000 and £21,000.

-- D. £100,000 and £18,000.

-- 39. A claims handler has been presented with a claim for fire damage to a commercial property and is reviewing the policy schedule to consider the adequacy of the buildings sum insured compared with the known reinstatement cost.
-When deciding if the sum insured is adequate, what will the handler normally do? - A. Ignore the impact of inflation and wear and tear during the policy year. - B. Ignore the impact of inflation during the policy year but take into account wear and tear. - C. Take inflation and wear and tear during the policy year into account. - D. Take inflation during the policy year into account but ignore the impact of wear and tear. - 40.
-A claims handler wishing to read the Civil Procedure Rules surrounding expert evidence will need to refer to the provisions of which part? - A. Part 18. - B. Part 31. - C. Part 35. - D. Part 36. - 41.
-Since the Legal Aid Sentencing and Punishment of Offenders Act 2012, claimants are entitled to - A. a 10% uplift in non-pecuniary general damages. - B. full reimbursement of legal costs. - C. recovery of After The Event insurance premiums. - D. recovery of Conditional Fee Agreement success fees. - 42.
-Mary works voluntarily at her local stables every Sunday under the guidance of the stable owner.
+- A. £18,000 and £100,000. - B. £21,000 and £97,000. - C. £97,000 and £21,000. - D. £100,000 and £18,000. - 39.
+A claims handler has been presented with a claim for fire damage to a commercial property and is reviewing the policy schedule to consider the adequacy of the buildings sum insured compared with the known reinstatement cost.
+When deciding if the sum insured is adequate, what will the handler normally do? - A. Ignore the impact of inflation and wear and tear during the policy year. - B. Ignore the impact of inflation during the policy year but take into account wear and tear. - C. Take inflation and wear and tear during the policy year into account. - D. Take inflation during the policy year into account but ignore the impact of wear and tear.

+- 40. A claims handler wishing to read the Civil Procedure Rules surrounding expert evidence will need to refer to the provisions of which part?

+- A. Part 18.

+- B. Part 31.

+- C. Part 35.

+- D. Part 36.

+- 41. Following the Legal Aid Sentencing and Punishment of Offenders Act 2012, claimants are now entitled to

+- A. a 10% uplift in non-pecuniary general damages.

+- B. full reimbursement of legal costs.

+- C. recovery of After The Event insurance premiums.

+- D. recovery of Conditional Fee Agreement success fees.

+- 42. Mary works voluntarily at her local stables every Sunday under the guidance of the stable owner.
 Recently Mary slipped and fell in the stable grounds due to ice, suffering a broken arm and damaging her glasses.
 Mary instructs a solicitor to pursue a claim in negligence against the stable owner.
-Which policy will Mary's claim be against? - A. Commercial property. - B. Employers' liability. - C. Personal accident. - D. Public liability. - 43.
-The claims procedure condition in a commercial liability policy allows the - A. insured only to conduct defence or settlement of a claim. - B. insurer only to conduct defence or settlement of a claim. - C. insurer and insured to agree defence or settlement of a claim. - D. insurer and insured to conduct defence or settlement of a claim. - 44.
-The maximum financial award allowable, if any, under the Law Reform Act 1934 for pain suffering and loss of amenity following an instant fatality is always
+Which policy will Mary's claim be against?

+- A. Commercial property.

+- B. Employers' liability.

+- C. Personal accident.

+- D. Public liability.

+- 43. The claims procedure condition in a commercial liability policy allows the defence or settlement of a claim to be controlled by

+- A. the insured only.

+- B. the insurer only.

+- C. both the insurer and the insured.

+- D. both the insurer and the insured after detailed agreement.

+- 44. The maximum financial award allowable, if any, under the Law Reform Act 1934 for pain suffering and loss of amenity following an instant fatality is always

+- A. nil.

+- B. £12,980.

+- C. determined by a judge.

+- D. determined by a jury.

+- 45. An expert witness in a litigated personal injury case has an overriding duty to the

+- A. claimant.

+- B. Court.

+- C. insurer.

+- D. Judge.